 Chol (National) Curriculum – General Information

-We aim to deliver an outstanding curriculum that is:
+We aim to deliver an outstanding curriculum that:

 • develops the whole child and every child;